giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 ### Application portfolio

-Basically the organization, continues to use the same application portfolio as in As Is situation but in the To Be situation, two new applications are introduced: CAPP (Customer Application) and CRW (Check Row material application).
+Basically the organization, continues to use the same application portfolio as in As Is situation but in the To Be situation, two new applications are introduced: CAPP (Customer Application) and CRW (Check Raw material application).

 We have reported below the description about only these two new applications.